CSublow/milestone-project-one/README.md

 The primary users of this website are going to be fans of The Monkees.
 These fans will vary in regards their familiarity with The Monkees' music, ranging from truly hardcore fans, to fans less acquainted who may only be familiar with one or two songs.
 In addition, users such as journalists may use the website in order to source news material, and potential clients may be looking to hire The Monkees for private live performances.

-A number of user stories have been generated in order to shed light on the type of experience different users expect.
+A number of user stories have been generated in order to shed light on the type of experience different users expect:

 **Hardcore fan, likes going to live performances** This type of fan is very well acquainted with The Monkees and their music.
 This fan is primarily interested in finding information on The Monkees' publicly available live performances and where they can buy tickets.